2026 Programme

 The Employment Rights Act has delivered the most significant overhaul of UK employment legislation in years.
 For HR, the challenge now is moving from legal awareness to practical, compliant implementation.
 This session will cover what you need to know, focusing on how to update operational practices to stay fully compliant under new changes to UK employment law.

-Tech Innovations CIPD session
+Tech Innovations Presentation CIPD session

 CIPD/Omni research found that nearly a third of organisations are using some form of AI or machine learning in recruitment and onboarding.
 This figure continues to rise and, while many employers report improved hiring efficiency, AI use also raises important questions around fairness, trust and risk.